G2 and Quickshot combine to create new HopEUm podcast: "To celebrate the uniqueness of the LEC"

 A Seasoned Head at the Helm

 For those of you unfamiliar with Quickshot, suffice it to say he was a part of the caster team for the very first LEC split (then called the EU LCS) back in 2013.
-After 11 years casting European League of Legends (as well as international events) and playing an integral role in the LEC broadcast, Quickshot opted to part ways with Riot Games to pursue other opportunities in March of 2024.
+After 11 years casting European League of Legends (as well as international events) and playing an integral role in the LEC broadcast, Quickshot and Riot mutually agreed to part ways in March of 2024.

 Quickshot in the LEC in 2022